jfromaniello/winser/readme.md

 ```

 The arguments in the **postinstall** script means:

--i: install
+-  i install
--s: silent, don't display any information
+-  s silent, don't display any information
--c: ask for confirmation.
+-  c ask for confirmation.
 This is very helpfull because during development you don't want to install/uninstall the package as a windows service but you will often run "npm install" in the folder, then you can cancel with an 'n'.

 The arguments in the **preuninstall** script means:

--x: stop the service before uninstalling
+-  x stop the service before uninstalling
--r: remove the service
+-  r remove the service
--s: silent, don't display any information
+-  s silent, don't display any information

 ## Method 1: package.json